Jared284/security-portfolio/labs/04-iam-least-privilege-hardening/02-setup-and-build/README.md

 This user represented a junior analyst identity that should only need read access to one assigned S3 bucket.

-Using a separate test identity was important because permissions needed to be tested from the restricted user's perspective, not from an administrator account.
+Using a separate test identity was important because permissions needed to be tested from the restricted user’s perspective, not from an administrator account.

-Evidence:
+### Evidence

 - [`iam-user-lab4-junior-analyst-created.png`](../screenshots/iam-user-lab4-junior-analyst-created.png)

+---

 ## Step 4: Attach the Initial Over-Permissioned Policy